Providing Quality Health Care in a Small-town Setting

 Other services that HCHS provide include; sleep studies with the results linked directly to the Sleep Disorder Lab at Mercy Medical Center—North Iowa; health and safety services to local employers through the Business Health Department; Med Spa provides hand, foot and skin care; diabetic education; and a Fitness Room open to the community.

-The HCHS medical staff includes: John Brady, D.O.; Jamie Brantner, PA-C; Catherine Butler, M.D.; Lissa Holloway, PA-C; Julie Larson, ARNP; Kelly Lillie, ARNP; Angela McGregor, DNP-ARNP; Jerry Nelson, M.D.; Vara Ponnada, M.D.; Jennifer Rosenmeyer, ARNP; and April Smith, ARNP.
+The HCHS medical staff includes: Roger Barillas, ARNP; John Brady, DO; Jamie Brantner, PA-C; Catherine Butler, M.D.; Lissa Holloway, PA-C; Julie Larson, ARNP; Kelly Lillie, ARNP; Mark Lloyd, DO; Angela McGregor, DNP-ARNP; Marcia Ring, PhD, ARNP; Jennifer Rosenmeyer, DNP-ARNP; and Kendra Ulicki, ARNP.

 HCHS is a progressive health system integrated to focus on delivering the right care, at the right place, at the right time.